FAQ

 What exactly is Open Laboratory?

-Open Laboratory is a Docker container that turns any machine into a browser-accessible AI workstation.
-It includes a desktop environment, an app manager for open-source AI tools, a model library, and a browser terminal — all accessible remotely via a secure tunnel without any network configuration.
+Open Laboratory is a Docker container that turns a machine into a remotely accessible AI workstation.
+It includes a desktop environment, an app manager for open-source AI tools, a model library, and a browser terminal.
+Remote access can use managed Uplink, a self-hosted Uplink edge, Tailscale, or a combination.

 Is there a managed cloud option?